-E Gh St And and a state of the state of

 Parcel Number 201021311

 Site Size (acre) 0.42

 2030 General Plan Downtown

 Current Zoning Downtown General

 Rezoning or Change to Land Use Required?
 No

 Proposed Zoning N/A

 Proposed General Plan Land Use N/A

 Vacant or Non-Vacant Vacant

 Repeat Site?
 No

 Density or Proposed Density (units per acre) Unlimited

 Realistic/Net Units 86 lower, 1 moderate = 87 total

 Property Owner Interest in Residential Development?
 Yes

-The Central Terrage Anorthments Preject is prepeed on this site, which include doe of a story reduces at the building with 0.275 of of ground f
+The Control Towns of Americants Duringt is approach on this site, which includes a Francisco di una atria la citalia a critta O OZF afraf account flaca

 The Central Terrace Apartments Project is proposed on this site, which includes a 5-story podium style building with 2,375 sf of ground floor commercial.
-The project is 100 percent affordable with 86 restricted units and one manager's unit .
+The project is 100 percent affordable with 86 restricted units and one manager's unit.
 The proposed density for this project is 207 dwelling units per acre.
 This is a vacant, unpaved lot currently used for parking.
 Project entitlements are anticipated for 2021, with development in 2022.
 The site is located within 1⁄2 mile of the Oxnard Transit Center, which is a major transit stop (Gold Coast, April 2021) and is within the identified 2045 Regional Transportation Plan [RTP] as a High-Quality Transportation Corridor [HQTC].

-16. 7 th & Meta, 131 E. Seventh Street
+16. 7th & Meta, 131 E. Seventh Street

-Parcel Number(s) 201027202, 201027203, 201027204, 201027205, 201027208, 201027209

-Site Size (acre) 1.00

-2030 General Plan Downtown

-Current Zoning Downtown General and Downtown Core

-Rezoning or Change to Land Use Required?
-No

-Proposed Zoning N/A

-Proposed General Plan Land Use N/A

-Vacant or Non-Vacant Vacant and Non-Vacant

-Four of the parcels are repeat sites and two are not.
-The zoning and density was changed since previous Housing Element so by-right

-Repeat Site? requirements do not apply.

-Density or Proposed Density (units per acre) Unlimited

-Realistic/Net Units 50 lower income, 50 moderate income =, 100 total

-Property Owner Interest in Residential Development?
-Yes
+Parcel Number(s) 201027202, 201027203, 201027204, 201027205, 201027208, 201027209 Site Size (acre) 1.00 2030 General Plan Downtown Current Zoning Downtown General and Downtown Core Rezoning or Change to Land Use Required?
+No Proposed Zoning N/A Proposed General Plan Land Use N/A Vacant or Non-Vacant Vacant and Non-Vacant Four of the parcels are repeat sites and two are not.
+The zoning and density was changed since previous Housing Element so by-right Repeat Site? requirements do not apply.
+Density or Proposed Density (units per acre) Unlimited Realistic/Net Units 50 lower income, 50 moderate income = 100 total Property Owner Interest in Residential Development?
+Yes The 70th and Made and beat to appear and the after All Literature of the annual

-The 7th t and Meta project is proposed on this site.
+The 7th^t and Meta project is proposed on this site.
 All but one of these parcels are owned by the City.
-The project would be a mixed-use development up to at least six stories, with affordable housing and an optional permanent supportive housing (PSH) component (10 percent) in the upper levels.
+The project would be a mixed-use development, up to at least six stories, with affordable housing and an optional permanent supportive housing (PSH) component (10 percent) in the upper levels.
 The proposed density for this project is 100 units per acre.
 Project entitlements are anticipated for 2021, with development in 2022.
-The site is located with

-1⁄2 mile of the Oxnard Transit Center, which is a major transit stop (Gold Coast, April 2021) and is within the identified 2045 Regional Transportation Plan [RTP] as a High-Quality Transportation Corridor [HQTC]
+The site is located within 1⁄2 mile of the Oxnard Transit Center, which is a major transit stop (Gold Coast, April 2021) and is within the identified 2045 Regional Transportation Plan [RTP] as a High-Quality Transportation Corridor [HQTC]